3 Results

 Figure 3.7: Estimated marginal means (black dots) confidence intervals (gray bands) and comparisons (blue arrows) of fuel loading across four treatments for six different fuel-class models.
 Non-overlapping blue arrows indicates statistical significance at the α = 0.05 level.

-Table 3.10: Estimated marginal means (Mg ha-1) for six fuel classes and four overstory treatments before pct
+Table 3.10: Estimated marginal means (Mg ha-1) for six fuel classes and four overstory treatments 10 years after partial harvest and prior to pre-commercial thinning (PCT).
+The asymptotic 95% confidence intervals are based on the normal approximation.

 class treatment estimate SE df asymp.LCL asymp.UCL